giorginolab/2024-GSN-Tutorial-BCN/README.md

 ## Local execution

-You may also checkout or download the notebook and open it in the jupyter environment.
+You may also checkout or download the notebook and open it in the Jupyter environment.
 Alternatively, you may copy-paste the commands in an *ipython* interactive session.